 Since so many partners lack their own dedicated marketing departments or resources, an easy way to encourage engagement is to share pre-built campaigns, trade show in a box or brandable content with them.
 That way, you're knocking down barriers and making it easy for them to begin to market with less upfront investment.
 Plus, they'll have professional looking materials at their disposal that are still in line with your brand guidelines and standards.

 Yes!
 You see companies that originated as a direct-to-consumer model, and now that they’ve built a radical fandom, they’re expanding their go-to-market strategies by including indirect selling partnerships with large big-box retailers.
-They’ve realized that if they really want to get scale, it’s hard to do and very expensive on a one-to-one basis.
+They’ve realised that if they really want to get scale, it’s hard to do and very expensive on a one-to-one basis.

 The way a partner represents the brand is important.
 Companies won’t be able to reap the benefits of scale and reach if selling through channels damages their company’s reputation.
 Channel leaders should monitor the satisfaction of customers who purchase through partners so they can address any issues that might arise.
 One way to do that is to survey the partner's customer directly.
 Were they satisfied with their experience?
 What went well?
 What could be improved?